 - Permian Total Development: 1 rig program targeting each unit all the way through.

 - Permian Infill Development: 1 rig program targeting Lower Spraberry Shale, Wolfcamp A & Wolfcamp B, then returning to drill other zones after main zones have been drilled out

 - Permian Core Development: 1 rig program drilling Lower Spraberry Shale, Wolfcamp A and Wolfcamp B.

-Novi video – a workflow in Prediction Engine for creating well inventories
+Novi video – a workflow in Forecast Engine for creating well inventories

 What completion designs should QEP test?